jackocnr/intl-tel-input/.github/CONTRIBUTING.md

 We get our flags from the region-flags project, which in turn pulls them in from Wikipedia.
 So cd into intl-tel-input/node_modules/region-flags and then do the following:

 1. Install some dependencies.
-On MacOS use brew: `brew install wget dos2unix librsvg optipng`
+On MacOS use brew: `brew install wget dos2unix librsvg optipng webp`
 2. Run the make-aliases command: `./make-aliases.sh` (Note: I got some "No such file or directory" warnings)
 3. Run the update command: `./update.sh` (Note: this kept freezing for me, so I had to keep doing ctrl+c and then re-running it)